An Adaptive Locally Connected Neuron Model: Focusing Neuron

-This paper presents the insights gained since our initial presentation of the new model \citep{cam2017}.
-The main contributions made by this paper are as follows: \begin{enumerate} \item It formally describes the focusing neuron model. \item It derives a scheme for the initialization of weights and focus parameters. \item It shows that focusing neuron instances can seek informative features and avoid redundant inputs. \item It compares the networks of focusing layers with the networks of fully connected layers with tests on popular MNIST, MNIST-cluttered, Fashion, CIFAR-10, Reuters-21578, and Boston Housing datasets \cite{keras}. \item It demonstrates that, owing to their (trained) narrower receptive fields, connections constructed by a focusing neuron layer can be $70\%$ sparser than its dense counterpart which performs worse. \item It shows that when used in convolutional networks the focusing layers can improve the classification performance in challenging data sets. \end{enumerate}
+The main contributions made by this paper are as follows: \begin{enumerate} \item It formally describes the focusing neuron model. \item It devises a scheme for the initialization of weights and focus parameters. \item It demonstrates that the focusing neuron can seek informative features and avoid redundant inputs. \item It presents test results from networks of focusing layers in comparison with those from networks of fully connected layers, using the popular MNIST \citep{lecun1998a}, MNIST-cluttered \citep{jaderberg2015}, Fashion \citep{xiao2017}, CIFAR-10 \citep{cifar10}, LFW-Faces \citep{lfw}, Reuters newswires \citep{keras}, DNA \cite{OpenML2013}, and Boston Housing data sets \citep{keras}. \item It demonstrates that, owing to their (trained) narrower receptive fields, connections constructed by a focusing neuron layer can be $70\%$ sparser than those of its dense counterpart, while also performing better. \item It demonstrates that when used as a classifier after stacked convolutional layers, focusing layers can provide a better or similar classification performance compared to dense layers. \end{enumerate}